mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ## Requirements Notation and Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OpenID ProviderTIONAL" in this document are to be interpreted as described in RFC 2119 `@!RFC2119`.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 `@!RFC2119`.

 In the .txt version of this document, values are quoted to indicate that they are to be taken literally.
 When using these values in protocol messages, the quotes MUST NOT be used as part of the value.
 In the HTML version of this document, values to be taken literally are indicated by the use of this fixed-width font.